• Skip to primary navigation

 Read: Batman Incorporated #6

-Batman/Superman: World’s Finest vol. 3
+Batman/Superman: World’s Finest Vol. 3

-Read: Batman/Superman #13
+Read: Batman/Superman #11 to #16

-Joker: The Man who Laughs Vol. 2
+Joker: The Man Who Stopped Laughing Vol. 2

-Read: Joker the Man Who Laughs #6
+Read: Joker the Man Who Laughs #7 to #9

-Read: Tim Drake: Robin #7
+Read: Tim Drake: Robin #7 to #10

 Dawn of the DCU Part 1

 The debut of Dawn of the DCU is interesting in that the launch of titles is staggered, starting with Superman and working its way through Doom Patrol, Green Lantern, and then Batman.
-While there are several question makes (especially about the Batman relaunch), there are several titles in a weird half-way state.
+While there are several question marks (especially about the Batman relaunch), there are several titles in a weird half-way state.
 Titles like the Flash arc 60-Second War are being released before the hero gets a Dawn of the DCU Relaunch.
 However, it being released after the conclusion of Dawn of the DCU makes this confusing.
 As such, I have decided to place titles in this half-way point in a section titled “Before the Dawn.”
 This will get reexamined once these titles come out, but until then my best guess is that these aren’t part of the Dawn of the DCU.

 Event: Lazarus Planet